Best Acoustic Guitars Under £1000

 You don’t have to break the bank to afford a quality guitar

-When it comes to buying an acoustic guitar, or anything for that matter, its often the case that if something costs more, it’s perceived as “better”.
-Sure when you purchase an expensive instrument, you’re paying for the workmanship that goes into creating the instrument, but you don’t have to spend a fortune to get a beautiful instrument that will last a lifetime – especially if you look after it.
+When it comes to buying an acoustic guitar, or anything for that matter, it’s often the case that if something costs more, it’s perceived as “better”.
+Sure, when you purchase an expensive instrument, you’re paying for the workmanship that goes into creating the instrument, but you don’t have to spend a fortune to get a beautiful instrument that will last a lifetime – especially if you look after it.

 When it comes to choosing an acoustic guitar, of which there are many, you’ll undoubtedly be making your choice based on how it sounds, how it feels and of course how it looks.
 With this in mind, we’ve put together a selection of great guitars all under £1,000 that sound, feel and look great.

-The Epiphone EJ200CE is the smaller, more modestly priced brother of the Gibson J200, but don’t think that this is a downgrade – the Epiphone EJ200CE stands up on its own and is an affordable option for those who want a beautifully looking and sounding guitar without the £3K price tag associated with it’s older brother.
+The Epiphone EJ200CE is the smaller, more modestly priced brother of the Gibson J200, but don’t think that this is a downgrade – the Epiphone EJ200CE stands up on its own and is an affordable option for those who want a beautifully looking and sounding guitar without the £3K price tag associated with its older brother.
 At around £300, this acoustic offers an affordable professional grade option for guitarists of all levels.
 The select Maple neck is comfortable to play and the super jumbo body means both huge sounding chords and delicately picked notes resonate better.